selvaseamers/kn-enterprise-grade/README.md

 * search by the name
 * edit the city (both name and photo) - Only by Admin

-This app is Developed using Springboot 2.7.11 with JAVA 17 for BackEnd and Angular 16 for FrontEnd
+This app is Developed using Springboot 2.7.11 with JAVA 17 for Back End and Angular 16 for Front End
 ___
 ## Pre-requests to run the application